 The city/county/district should disclose if significant balances of receivables are not expected to be collected within one year of the end of the fiscal period.
+Return to Reference 1

 [2] Provide these details only if the significant components of payables have been obscured by aggregations.